GraphicalModelLab/GML_SaaS/README.md

 UI (React)

 ### model
-Calculation Models for an arbitrary Graph
+Calculation Models for an arbitrary Graph.
+Currently, Spark Job Source code is here.

 ### infra
-Ansible + Terraform
+Ansible + Terraform to deploy GML Service in Cloud

 ### sample_demo
 This includes some programs related for demo stuff